On Google Prefer Edufever

 • Both universities top in Georgia when compared to Indian students’ enrollment

-Georgia is fast emerging as a top MBBS abroad destination for Indian students.
-Among the top medical universities, Grigol Robakidze University (GRUNI) and Tbilisi State Medical University (TSMU) come first in Indian students’ minds for their quality education and international recognition.
-In this article, we compare both universities to help you make an informed decision for MBBS in Georgia.
+Georgia is quickly becoming a preferred destination for Indian students pursuing MBBS abroad.
+Among its leading medical institutions, Grigol Robakidze University (GRUNI) and Tbilisi State Medical University (TSMU) stand out for their high-quality education and global recognition.
+This article provides a detailed comparison of both universities to help you choose the best option for studying MBBS in Georgia.

 Grigol Robakidze University (GRUNI)